Bennett1234/Classification-evaluation/README.md

 This is my favorite evaluation metric and I tend to use this a lot in my classification projects.
 The F1 score is a number between 0 and 1 and is the harmonic mean of precision and recall.
 ![](<f1score.png>)
+Let us start with a binary prediction problem.
+We are predicting if an asteroid will hit the earth or not.
+So if we say “No” for the whole training set.
+Our precision here is 0.
+What is the recall of our positive class?
+It is zero.
+What is the accuracy?
+It is more than 99%.
+And hence the F1 score is also 0.
+And thus we get to know that the classifier that has an accuracy of 99% is basically worthless for our case.
+And hence it solves our problem.
+#### When to use?
+We want to have a model with both good precision and recall.